 Should You Use a Used Car Seat?

 The question of whether or not to use a previously-owned child safety seat is a common one parents and caregivers ask.
 The answer is important, given that a safety seat could save a child's life.
-Safety experts strongly recommend using a new car seat over a used one.
+Safety experts strongly recommend using a new car seat over a used one and below are some reasons why:

 When is the seat's expiration date?